ken-10/LoLHelper/README.md

 ## How to use
 Now that you've got the bot set up, you can use it on your server.
 The bot should be online.
-Currently the only commands are (as of June 18, 2020):
+Currently the only commands are (as of June 18, 2020.
+More features will be added):
 1) !ego
   - this command gives an reaction
 2) !clear (a number you input)